moodlebox/moodlebox.net/content/en/help/download-the-disk-image.md

   - Nicolas Martignoni
 type: kb
 date: 2017-04-20
-lastmod: 2020-02-12
+lastmod: 2020-02-28
-description: The MoodleBox disk image is available on this page.
+description: The MoodleBox disk image can be freely downloaded from this page.
 slug: download-the-disk-image
 weight: 3
 categories: